-As a parent, when your child is first diagnosed with Autism and you have no previous understanding, experience, or knowledge of it, learning and knowing where to start can be daunting.
+As a parent, when your child is first diagnosed autistic and you have no previous understanding, experience, or knowledge of it, learning and knowing where to start can be daunting.
 You will find all kinds of voices out there.
 People claiming, they have a cure for autism.
 People claiming vaccines caused their child’s autism; and so much more.

 Since, my autistic daughter’s diagnosis just over a year and a half ago I’ve learned a few key things you should take with you first.